 - Short-term and long-term disability benefits replace all or part of your income in the event that a non-work-related illness or injury keeps you out of work. - The company automatically provides you with company-paid basic short-term disability (STD) coverage, which provides income replacement equal to 75% of your weekly base pay when you are disabled.
 The maximum STD period is 10 weeks, which includes an unpaid, five-weekday waiting period.
 To supplement basic STD coverage, you may purchase STD Plus, equal to 25% of your base pay.
 This brings your total STD coverage amount to 100% of your weekly base pay.
-You pay the full cost for this additional coverage. - You also have the option of electing long-term disability (LTD) coverage, which provides you with benefits when a non-work-related illness or injury keeps you out of work for more than 10 weeks.
+You pay the full cost for this additional coverage. - You have the option of electing long-term disability (LTD) coverage, which provides you with benefits when a nonwork-related illness or injury keeps you out of work for more than 10 weeks.
 You may choose LTD coverage equal to either 50% or 60% of your base monthly earnings. - You may have the option of electing occupational LTD coverage, which supplements workers' compensation benefits in the event you suffer a disability that is work-related.
-If you are eligible to elect occupational LTD coverage, you must be enrolled in the LTD plan and you must choose the same coverage level as your LTD coverage (50% or 60% of your base monthly earnings).
+If you are eligible to elect occupational LTD coverage, you must be enrolled in the LTD plan and you must choose the same coverage level as your LTD coverage (50% or 60% of your base monthly earnings). - New employee?
+If you enroll in STD Plus and/or LTD coverage within 31 days of the date shown on your Personalized Enrollment Worksheet or your date of hire (whichever is later), you will not be required to complete a Statement of Health to show proof of good health.
+You must be actively at work for coverage to begin.